Home › Blog › How to Create Popup Surveys Your Visitors Can’t Resist

 Step 3: Click on the “Choose Template.”

-Select one survey template from NPS, a five-second test, to buyer persona templates and more.
+Select one survey template from NPS, a five-second test, buyer persona templates, and more.
 You can also create one from scratch by choosing the “New from scratch” option.

 Step 4: Click “Next” and enter the URL of the website and pages on which you want to add the survey.

-Step 5: Click “Create” to proceed to add or edit questions.
+Step 5: Click “Create” to add or edit questions.

 Step 6: Customize, add questions and choose your answer type like radio button, multiple-choice, Likert Scale, etc. You can leverage branching logic to add follow-up questions and get deeper insights from the respondents.